-Proposed improvements and amenities at Lake Windemere take into consideration the planned residential subdivision.
-Works proposed include: sealing the walkway around the lake and installation of exercise equipment, barbeque facilities, toilet facilities and a dog park.
+Improvements and amenities at Lake Windemere take into consideration the planned residential subdivision.
+Works include: sealing the walkway around the lake and installation of exercise equipment, barbeque facilities, toilet facilities and a dog park.

 New Pump Tracks across the City